London Road Industrial Estate Regeneration Project

 Our previous attempt to bring forward regeneration with a development partner failed due to legal action brought against and fought unsuccessfully by the council between 2015 and 2018.
 You can find out more about this in FAQ's about the project up to 2018 [96kb] and .

 The project was restarted and consultants, Avison Young, were appointed in 2019 to draw up a development brief for the site with residents' views sought on the draft in autumn 2020.
-You can view the consultation documents, feedback and decision on our consultation portal The final , which sets out development options for the site based on a mix of commercial and residential uses, was approved by Executive at a meeting on 19 November 2020.
+The final 19 November 2020., which sets out development options for the site based on a mix of commercial and residential uses, was approved by Executive at a meeting on

 Development Brief - superseded